-It serves as a communication tool – letting employees know what they have done well and what they need to improve.
+1. It serves as a communication tool – letting employees know what they have done well and what they need to improve.
 This strengthens relationships and improves communication.

-Coaching supplements and reinforces the more formal aspects of any training program which you implement in your workplace.
+3. Coaching supplements and reinforces the more formal aspects of any training program which you implement in your workplace.
 This speeds up and increases productivity and also improves the quality of work.

-It also guides and advises employees, showing them the steps they need to take to improve performance and become stronger, more effective workers.
+4. It also guides and advises employees, showing them the steps they need to take to improve performance and become stronger, more effective workers.
 This helps to identify and correct performance and behavioral problems.

-Coaching recognizes and builds on employee accomplishments as well.
+5. Coaching recognizes and builds on employee accomplishments as well.
 This boost enthusiasm and morale.

-Well…ahhm…reluctantly…I have to answer “yes.”
-Not only because I want to be honest and upfront with you, but you see, coaching is not a quick fix.
+Well…ahhm…that depends.
+It’s not that I’m being evasive at this point.
+But I want to be honest and upfront with you, but you see, coaching is not a quick fix.

 This means that your coaching process must become a good “marriage” between the Coach and those being coached.

-And there in lies the problem.
+And therein lies the problem.

-Like all good marriages, you have to be aware of the pitfalls so you can more of the benefits.
+Like all good marriages, you have to be aware of the pitfalls so you can enjoy more of the benefits.